Professional Development

 Teaching Artists

-This free, one-day workshop will include presentations by national thought leaders, hands-on art activities and opportunities to network and collaborate with peers.
-Advanced registration is required, including lunch and eight (8) Washington State Clock Hours.
+This free, one-day workshop includes presentations by national thought leaders, hands-on art activities and opportunities to network and collaborate with peers.
+Advanced registration is required, including lunch and Washington State Clock Hours.

 Check out additional professional development opportunities offered by local and national partners: